vtexdocs/help-center-content/docs/tutorials/en/install-an-app-from-a-private-registry.md

 ---
-title: Install an app from a private Registry
+title: 'Install an app from a private Registry'
 id: 1Tkvy9EXlK0uuyiykGWg6a
 status: DRAFT
 createdAt: 2017-11-22T14:02:21.883Z